My wife loved me for who I was, but I just couldn’t live that way anymore. I was too fat. I hate to say that, but it’s true.

 But, despite that happiness, it was hard for Chuck to ignore that he wasn’t healthy that day and hadn’t been for a long time.
 He weighed 527 pounds.

 “I still have the vest that I wore on my wedding day.
 It was a 6X,” says Chuck.
 “My tuxedo pants were a 72.
 My jacket was a 78.
 My wife loved me for who I was, but I just couldn’t live that way anymore.
 I was too fat.
 I hate to say that, but it’s true.”

-After pondering weight loss surgery for a long time, Chuck finally reached out to Scott Shikora, MD, FACS, Director of the Center for Metabolic and Bariatric Surgery, for help at the end of 2011.
+After pondering weight loss surgery for a long time, Chuck finally reached out to Scott Shikora, MD, FACS, Director of the Center Weight Management and Wellness, for help at the end of 2011.
 Several months later, on February 28, 2012, Chuck underwent a laparoscopic sleeve gastrectomy, a minimally invasive procedure that reduces the stomach’s volume by about 60-80 percent.
 Now, less than one year after the surgery, Chuck is summoning folks onto the dance floor and swinging the golf club at 261 pounds, less than half of his peak weight – and he isn’t done yet.

 A Lifetime Struggle

 Dealing with obesity was a mental and physical struggle for nearly his entire life.

 “I was always active, but I was always a big kid,” says Chuck, who grew up in Saugus.
 “There were a lot of causes – eating out of boredom, eating out of depression, dealing with being picked on my whole life.
 Food was always that go-to support.”